tc39/proposal-smart-pipelines/readme.md

 ### Smart body syntax
 When the parser checks the body/RHS, it must determine what style it is in.
-There are four outcomes for each pipeline body: tacit constructor, tacit function, topical body, or invalid syntax.
+There are four outcomes for each pipeline body: bare constructor, bare function, topical body, or invalid syntax.

 ```
 // New rule
 PipelineBody[In, Yield, Await] :
-  PipelineTacitFunction
+  PipelineBareFunction
-  PipelineTacitConstructor
+  PipelineBareConstructor
   PipelineTopicalBody[In, Yield, Await]
 ```

-1. If the body is a mere identifier, optionally with a chain of properties, and with no parentheses or brackets, then that identifier is interpreted to be a **tacit function**.
+1. If the body is a mere identifier, optionally with a chain of properties, and with no parentheses or brackets, then that identifier is interpreted to be a **bare function**.
    ```
-   PipelineTacitFunction :
+   PipelineBareFunction :
      SimpleMemberExpression
    ```

-2. If the body starts with `new`, followed by mere identifier, optionally with a chain of properties, and with no parentheses or brackets, then that identifier is interpreted to be a **tacit constructor**.
+2. If the body starts with `new`, followed by mere identifier, optionally with a chain of properties, and with no parentheses or brackets, then that identifier is interpreted to be a **bare constructor**.
    ```
-   PipelineTacitConstructor :
+   PipelineBareConstructor :
      `new` SimpleMemberExpression
    ```

 3. Otherwise, the body is now an arbitrary expression.
-Because the expression is not in tacit style, it must use that pipe’s topic reference. ([TO DO: Formalize this static semantic as `usesTopic()`.] topic references from the topical scopes of other, inner pipelines do not count.)
+Because the expression is not in bare style, it must use that pipe’s topic reference. ([TO DO: Formalize this static semantic as `usesTopic()`.] topic references from the topical scopes of other, inner pipelines do not count.)
 If there is no such topic reference in the expression, then a syntax error is thrown.